semi-simple/backporch/README.md

 use the SCART input instead, or you can route the RGB lines to AV2 instead (via BNC/RCA adaptors and VGA/BNC breakout cables) and use the "AV3 use alt.
 RGB" option on the OSSC.

+* I like the Renesas ISL59885 chip better.
+Could I use it instead?

+You're in luck: it works as a drop-in replacement for U1.
+Just keep R2 unpopulated and replace C2 with a 56nF X7R grade capacitor.